 Operating Cost Benefits

 Power and cooling are essential to Minneapolis colocation centers.
-So handling greater power loads in the same physical space result in both environmental and operating cost efficiencies.
+So handling greater power loads in the same physical space results in environmental and operating cost efficiencies.

-It’s happening everywhere: data center densities are on the rise in Minneapolis and the trend shows no signs of stopping.
-Instead of building bigger facilities, colocation center managers are opting for a higher-density model where the racks can hold up to 60kW of power load.
+It’s happening everywhere: data center densities are rising in Minneapolis, and the trend shows no signs of stopping.
+Instead of building bigger facilities, colocation center managers opt for a higher-density model where the racks can hold up to 60kW of power load.
 These designs have demonstrated benefits that make a difference in service prices:

 - Lower construction costs